PatrickMaiyer/Portapack_Wiki/Creating-a-prod-stable-release.md

 This then create a draft release that you should be able to see in releases at the top https://github.com/eried/portapack-mayhem/releases

+Next, make sure you test it on your own device before going any further.
+This is to ensure it created it correctly and that there are no last minute bugs

 ## Finishing off
 Once all is done, create a PR to merge the `next` branch into the `master` branch